 This assignment was inspired by a series of typographically driven calendars Wim Crouwel did in the 1960s.

-This project was a fantastic success and Oriana learned a lot about type and composition!
+This project was a fantastic success and the students learned a lot about type and composition!